How The Unabated NFL Simulator Works

 No. The default is what we have found to be optimal historically for Massey-Peabody rating changes.
 Why should you trust that Massey-Peabody ratings are tuned properly and optimally weight prior vs. in-season?
 You don’t have to!
 However, carefully calibrate our defaults.
 They ensure that you will get the same variance in prediction error (actual wins minus expected) as we have observed the last 10 years.

-How Much Of An Effect Will It Have?
+How Much of an Effect will it Have?

 There are 11 possible RUF settings, from minus-5 (most conservative) to plus-5 (most aggressive).
 The most conservative setting will result in an average absolute error of 1.45 points in the difference between the team’s preseason and year-end power rating (assuming no QB injury).
 A neutral setting will result in an average absolute error of 2.45.
 The most aggressive setting sees that number ballooning to 4.18.